VA Certificate of Eligibility

 Everything You Need to Know About Getting a VA Loan Certificate of Eligibility

-Military members and veterans living in the Hawaiian Islands have a number of benefits available to them, including the ability to obtain a VA loan certificate of eligibility (COE).
-This document is essential in the process of obtaining a VA home loan, but it can be difficult to understand exactly how to get one.
+Military members and veterans living in the Hawaiian Islands have several benefits, including obtaining a VA loan certificate of eligibility (COE).
+This document is essential in obtaining a VA home loan, but it can take time to understand how to get one.
 In this article, we will outline the process of obtaining a COE.

-In addition to meeting a lender’s specific credit and income requirements, you must also meet a list of criteria to qualify for a COE.
+In addition to meeting a lender’s specific credit and income requirements, you must complete a list of criteria to qualify for a COE.
 As a veteran, these include:

-A qualified Honolulu VA loan officer can help you to establish where you stand in terms of eligibility.
+A qualified Honolulu VA loan officer can help you establish where you stand regarding eligibility.

-The certificate of eligibility includes a reference number, service number, social security number, your entitlement code, branch of service, and date of birth.
+The certificate of eligibility includes a reference number, service number, social security number, entitlement code, branch of service, and date of birth.
 It will also list any prior VA loans that you have obtained.
-Contrary to popular belief, you can obtain more than one VA home loan in your lifetime, and even more than one at the same time (if you still have remaining eligibility).
-The certificate of eligibility also contains important information on your home loan benefits.
-These include the type of benefit to which you’re entitled, and the amount of your entitlement.
+Contrary to popular belief, you can get more than one VA home loan in your lifetime and even more than one simultaneously (if you still have remaining eligibility).
+The certificate of eligibility also contains essential information on your home loan benefits.
+These include the type of benefit to which you’re entitled and the amount of your entitlement.

 01: World War II

 05: The entitlement can restore (meaning a previous VA loan that paid in full, and now the eligibility for another one can established).

 Your entitlement code will also tell lenders if you’re subject to paying a higher funding fee because you’ve used your VA home mortgage benefits before or if you are exempt due to a service-connected disability.
 The funding fee is a percentage of the loan amount that helps offset the cost of administrating the VA home loan program.
 If necessary, your VA loan officer will help you navigate the funding fee and any other unique circumstances regarding your home loan eligibility.